moj-analytical-services/iceberg-evaluation/docs/README.md

 2. How to best improve Athena [query performance](https://docs.aws.amazon.com/athena/latest/ug/performance-tuning.html) using sorting, partitions, file compaction etc...
 2. What is the maximum volume capacity with these optimisations in place?
 2. How to best scale up for full refreshes in a disaster recovery scenario
-2. How to best integrate with DBT and [create-a-derived-table](https://github.com/moj-analytical-services/create-a-derived-table)
+2. How to best integrate with dbt and [create-a-derived-table](https://github.com/moj-analytical-services/create-a-derived-table)
 3. How to best monitor code complexity and flag violations
 4. How to best publish Iceberg metadata not available in the Data Catalogue